grafana/xk6-kerberos/README.md

 const token = client.authenticate(service);
 ```

-The returned `session` can be used to generate the expected [SPNEGO](https://datatracker.ietf.org/doc/html/rfc4559#section-4.2) HTTP header to pass to HTTP services.
+The returned `token` can be used to generate the expected [SPNEGO](https://datatracker.ietf.org/doc/html/rfc4559#section-4.2) HTTP header to pass to HTTP services.

 ```js
 const header = token.negotiateHeader();